ship2011/ansible-bash-stuff/README.md

   when: ansible_os_family == "RedHat"
 ```

-You can also use logical operators:
+You can also use logical operators :

 ```yaml
 when: ansible_os_family == "RedHat" and httpd_enabled